Irish Water Spaniel

 (Body shape and physical characteristics)

-- Hip Dysplasia (malformation of the hip joints causing pain and disability) breed mean score 12.8 (parents should be lower).
+- Hip Dysplasia: breed 5 year mean score 12.6 (parents should be lower).

 - Eye Scheme